Catel/Catel.Docs/README.md

 ## Automatically regenerated website

-The site is automatically regenerated and published every time a commit (or merge) is done to the `master` branch.
+Thanks to GitHub Actions, the documentation site is automatically regenerated and published every time a commit (or merge) is done to the `master` branch.

 ## Simple contributions